drapergem/draper/README.md

 #### Stubbing route helper functions

-If you are writing isolated tests for Draper methods that call route helper methods, you can stub them instead of needing to include Rails.
+If you are writing isolated tests for Draper methods that call route helper methods, you can stub them instead of needing to require Rails.

-To get access to the Draper `helpers` in your test, include them in your tests:
+If you are using RSpec, minitest-rails, or the Test::Unit syntax of minitest, you already have access to the Draper `helpers` in your tests since they inherit from `Draper::TestCase`.
+If you are using minitest's spec syntax without minitest-rails, you can explicitly include the Draper `helpers`:

 ```ruby
 describe YourDecorator do